 Step 2: Submit application and resume via email to mrabelo@casfv.org.

-Responsible for providing needed services to ensure the Shelter’s and its residents’ safety and security.
-Provide telephone crisis intervention and potentially screen clients for appropriate services and referrals.
-Monitor activities and maintain accurate documentation and records in accordance with the Texas Department of Human Services and CAFV policies and procedures.
+Responsible for providing needed services to ensure the safety and security of the Shelter and its residents.
+Provide telephone crisis intervention, and screen potential clients for appropriate services and/or referrals.
+Monitor activities and maintain accurate documentation and records in accordance with the Texas Department of Human Services and CASFV policies and procedures.

 Responsible for providing needed services to ensure the safety and security of the Shelter and its residents including domestic violence survivors and lodging for sexual assault survivors.
 Provide telephone crisis intervention, screen potential clients for appropriate services and/or referrals.
 Monitor activities and maintain accurate documentations and records in accordance with the Texas Department of Human Services, Office of Attorney General and CASFV policies and procedures.